rubiefawn/remedy/knowledge-and-treasure/fighting-and-magical-talents.md

 ### Opportunist

-When you make an attack with advantage, you gain a +1 bonus to the attack.
+When you make an attack against a creature that is Blinded, Crippled, Deafened, Frightened, Paralyzed, Prone, Restrained, Stunned, or Unconscious, you gain a +1 bonus to the attack roll.

 {% hint style="info" %}
 This fighting talent may be taken multiple times.